RuiNtD/lastfm-rp/README.md

 The "Disable when another app's Rich Presence is detected" feature uses [Lanyard].
 If you would like to use this feature, you will need to join the [Lanyard Discord].

-An option to run Scrobble RP at startup is coming Soon™️ Maybe™️
+Run `manager` if you want Scrobble RP to run at startup

 ## Usage